 If you go to work for a new company that has a 401(k) plan, you may be able to transfer your old 401(k) money right into your new 401(k) plan.
-Ask the plan administrator of your current plan for the paperwork needed to do this.
+Ask the plan administrator of your current plan for the paperwork needed to do that.

-You can also cash out your 401(k) plan, but this is rarely a good idea.
-The money went into your 401(k) on a pretax basis, so you will owe taxes on it, and possibly penalties if you take the cash instead of putting it into another investment account.
+You can also cash out your 401(k) plan, but that is rarely a good idea.
+The money went into your 401(k) on a pretax basis, so you would owe taxes on it, and possibly penalties if you were to take the cash instead of putting it into a taxable investment account.

-Also, 401(k) money is protected from creditors in the event you had to file for personal bankruptcy, and by cashing it out, you will lose this protection.
-You will also be eroding your nest egg and would be better off using an IRA rollover or making a transfer to a new 401(k) plan instead of cashing in this money.
+401(k) money is protected from creditors in the event that you have to file for personal bankruptcy, and by cashing it out, you would lose that protection.
+You would also be eroding your nest egg and would be better off using an IRA rollover or making a transfer to a new 401(k) plan instead of cashing out that money.

 If You Have a 401(k) Loan

-If you had borrowed money from your 401(k) plan and haven’t yet paid it back, this creates an unfortunate situation.
-You have 60 days to repay the loan, or it will be considered a distribution of cash, and it will become taxable income to you.
+If you have borrowed money from your 401(k) plan and haven’t yet paid it back, you'll have 60 days to repay the loan, or it will be considered a distribution of cash, and it will become taxable income to you.

 This type of distribution is reported to the IRS at year-end on a 1099-R tax form.
-If you are under 59 1/2, you will owe a 10 percent early withdrawal penalty tax on the distribution in addition to regular income taxes.
+If you are under age 59 1/2, you will owe a 10% early-withdrawal penalty tax on the distribution in addition to regular income taxes.

 What if You Can’t Find Your Old 401(k) Plan?